chadgauth/portfolio/src/content/blog/git-good.md

 handleVideoEvent('pause');
 ```

-"By avoiding duplication," the Colonel lectured, "you streamline the logic and make any future changes, like adding error handling, easier.
-Get to it!"

-### Drill 3: Clear Naming, or It's Push-Ups for You!

-"Dr. GitGood," Colonel CodeWise roared, "Your code should be the star of the show, not the comments.
-What's this?"
-He pointed at a line of code.
+"Staring in disbelief, Dr. GitGood observed as the Colonel elegantly streamlined the functions into a singular, cohesive unit.
+"Simplicity breeds efficiency," the Colonel proclaimed.

+"Why fuss over such trivialities?"
+Dr. GitGood challenged.

+The Colonel met his gaze and replied, "Imagine returning to this a month later, needing to integrate application logging.
+With this structure, you won't be lost in a maze of your own making.
+Clarity today saves confusion tomorrow."

+### Operation 3: No Unneccessary Comments

+"Your code should speak for itself," the Colonel asserted, scrutinizing a variable declaration.
+"These comments are mere crutches.
+We need robust variable names!"

 ```javascript
 // This variable stores the video quality setting.
 It's important because